Category: Renting

 Introduction to Rental Conditions When you rent a home in the UK, the “rental conditions” are the set of rules and agreements that both tenants and landlords must follow during the tenancy.
 These conditions are usually set out in your tenancy agreement and cover important aspects such as how much rent you pay, how long…

-• Rental References: Legal Overview for UK Tenants and Landlords
+• Tenancy Agreements: Legal Overview for Renters and Landlords

 Solve your legal question quickly